 By the end of the month, I was heavier than when I started, with a weight gain of five lbs.
 Very disappointing but I can see where it came from.
 I found it hard to motivate myself to cook/eat properly all the time and so ended up with the quick fix which was bread (which has no animal products here as it is just flour, oil and water).
 I also didn’t feel well enough to do my usual amount of exercise.

-Here are my conclusions after the three months and three diets – and remember these are purely my own, for my body:
+Here are my conclusions on three diets for fitness: paleo, vegan, calorie counting after the three months – and remember these are purely my own, for my body:

 The paleo diet is the most effective for weight loss but I didn’t really like it for running and I would find it undoable long term.
 A big advantage is that it is really simple as you just cut out food groups and it is good for eating out.